MatheusRich/end_of_life/README.md

 # End of Life

-This gem lists GitHub repositories using end-of-life versions of various products.
+This tool lists GitHub repositories using end-of-life software.

+We currently support Ruby, Rails, and Node.js.
+If you want to add support for more products, please check out the [Contributing](#contributing) section.

 ![End of Life Demo](demo.gif)

 ## Installation

+If you have Ruby installed, you can install End of Life as a gem with:

 ```sh
 gem install end_of_life
 ```

 ## Usage

+### Scanning your repositories

 1. Set up a [GitHub access token][] (we recommend using a read-only token);